revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

 7. Design angular application with the following criteria
 	-  Get a number from the user.
-	-  Print its a even number or odd number
+	-  Print it as an even number or an odd number

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)